 “Sally loved bright colours.
 Red and green in particular.
-She had several pairs of socks, knee-length.
+She had several pairs, knee-length.
 The kind young girls wore then.
 All different colours.
-When it was his turn to get her dressed or take her out she…we used to play tricks on him.
+When it was his turn to get her dressed or take her out she…we, used to play tricks.
 Of course, he couldn’t tell, could he?
 If she said they were both green, he believed her.
 If he did manage to get two of the same colour on then it was quite easy to change them.
 I did it the first time.
 I’d heard about his colour blindness and wanted to see.
 He didn’t notice.
 She was entranced.
 Red and green – her two favourite colours, both at the same time.
 It wasn’t her fault, of course.
 Nobody blamed her.”

 From the hall, a clock chimed the half hour.
 It was a muffled, dusty sound: old-fashioned, as chiming clocks always are.
 There was a faint whir as the wheels disengaged.
 Silence descended once more.

-“I got quite cunning.
+“I got cunning.
 For a week or so I’d make sure she had matching socks.
 I could tell Martin was relaxing.
 Then I’d change them.
-He used to get her to tell him what colours they were but she turned it into a silly game.
+He got her to tell him what colours they were but she turned it into a silly game.
 Do you have children yourself?”

 He gave me a cold smile.
 Any charm he had earlier used to engage my sympathy had now evaporated.
 I felt in his power, unable to move.
 There was something chilling about his single-mindedness, even after half a century.

 “But you have to use power sparingly, don’t you?
 Not every day.
 Every day and they build defences.
 It’s like terrorism.
-Wait a bit, then do it again.
+Wait a bit, then go again.
 Each time is then like the first time.
-Much better.
+Better.
 If you have the patience.”
 He looked grimly at the fireplace.
 “Which I did.”